Apply or Nominate a School

 KNOW A SCHOOL THAT WOULD LOVE TO PARTICIPATE?

-Teachers will receive introductory training, full program resources, and ongoing staff support to run YPI, but before we enroll a new school, we need to be sure the following program requirements can be met.
+Teachers receive introductory training, full program resources, and ongoing staff support to run YPI, but before we enroll a new school, please schedule a short information call with our team, to talk through our program requirements, and how YPI can help bring your curriculum to life for your classroom and your community.

 - YPI will be taught in all classes of one mandatory course across one chosen grade/year level: 9 or 10.